 8. Mpow EG3 Pro Gaming Headset

-9. RUNMUS Gaming Headset
+9. RUNMUS K2 Gaming Headset

 You probably wouldn't mistake the RUNMUS K2 for anything other than a gaming headset.
 From the bold RGB coloring through the sharp futuristic angles, it hits all the expectations for the aesthetic design of a gaming headset, but the bombastic design isn't covering for anything.
-It comes with 7.1 surround sound and a microphone with noise cancellation, and it's made from premium materials across the board.
+It offers 7.1 surround sound and a microphone with noise cancellation, and it's made from premium materials across the board.
 That's true of the cans themselves but also of the cord and the sturdy headband.
-And the mic can flip right up to mute, so it doesn't have to be in your way during single player sessions.
+And the mic can flip right up to mute, so it doesn't have to be in your way during single-player sessions.

 10. BENGOO G9000 Stereo Gaming Headset